lazyvar/mack.travel/content/posts/beginnings.md

 [[photos]]
   url = "/images/3.jpg"
-  alt = "Packed plane to Abu Dhabi."
+  alt = "Packed plane to Abu Dhabi"

 [[photos]]
   url = "/images/4.jpg"
-  alt = "Look the cow in the face while you eat it you shameless monkey."
+  alt = "Look the cow in the face while you eat it you shameless monkey"

 [[photos]]
   url = "/images/5.jpg"
-  alt = "Rainy night in Chiang Mai."
+  alt = "Rainy night in Chiang Mai"
 +++

 I've arrived in Chiang Mai and I feel great about what's to come.
 2 trains, 3 planes, and 32 hours went by faster than expected.
 Normally when traveling for vacation I get really excited and have high energy.
 This time it's different because I have possibly 7 months of travel ahead of me and it's not exactly vacation.